At-Home Exercise Classes

 Do only the exercises that you feel comfortable trying.
 Remote exercise participants take full responsibility of their fitness program and will not hold the Quantu Project, instructors or anyone associated with the Project responsible for any injuries obtained in relation to or aggravated by participating in the exercise classes provided.

-Q: The sessions are described as advanced/intermediate (Mondays), intermediate (Wednesdays) and beginner (Fridays).
-If I'm an athlete should I only attend Mondays?
-Or if I'm currently inactive, should I only attend on Fridays?
+Q: The sessions in June and July are described as beginner (Mondays), intermediate (Wednesdays) and beginner (Fridays).
+If I'm an athlete should I only attend Wednesdays?
+Or if I'm currently inactive, should I only attend on Mondays and Fridays?

 Q: What if I do not have a camera on my computer?